 KLX Energy Services was initially formed from the combination of seven private oilfield service companies acquired during 2013 and 2014.
-Each of the acquired businesses was regional in nature and brought one or two specific service capabilities to KLX Energy Services.
+The Company continued to selectively acquire regional and product line specific businesses through 2019 to expand our service capabilities and broaden our geographic presence.
 Once the acquisitions were completed, we undertook a comprehensive integration of these businesses to align our services, our people and our assets across all the geographic regions where we maintain a presence.
-In November 2018, we expanded our completion and intervention service offerings through the acquisition of Motley Services, LLC ("Motley"), a premier provider of large diameter coiled tubing services, further enhancing our completions business.
-We successfully completed the integration of the Motley business during Fiscal 2018.
-On March 15, 2019, the Company acquired Tecton Energy Services ("Tecton"), a leading provider of flowback, drill-out and production testing services, operating primarily in the greater Rocky Mountains.
-In March 2019, the Company acquired Red Bone Services LLC ("Red Bone"), a premier provider of oilfield services primarily in the Mid-Continent, providing fishing, non-hydraulic fracturing high pressure pumping, thru-tubing and certain other services.
-We successfully completed the integration of the Tecton and Red Bone businesses during Fiscal 2019.
-We acquired QES during the second guarter of 2020 and, by doing so, helped establish KLXE as an industry leading provider of asset-light oilfield solutions across the full well lifecycle to the major onshore oil and gas producing regions of the United States.
+We acquired QES during the second quarter of 2020 and, by doing so, helped establish KLXE as an industry leading provider of asset-light oilfield solutions across the full well lifecycle to the major onshore oil and gas producing regions of the United States.

-On July 26, 2020, the Company's Board approved a 1-for-5 reverse stock split to stockholders that became effective at 12:01 a.m. on July 28, 2020 (the "Reverse Stock Split").
-On July 28, 2020, we successfully completed the all-stock Merger with QES.
+On July 26, 2020, the Company's Board approved a 1-for-5 reverse stock split to stockholders that became effective at 12:01 a.m. on July 28, 2020.
+On July 28, 2020, we successfully completed the all-stock merger with QES.

-The Merger of KLXE and QES provided increased scale to serve a blue-chip customer base across the onshore oil and gas basins in the United States.
-The Merger combined two strong company cultures comprised of highly talented teams with shared commitments to safety, performance, customer service and profitability.
+The merger of KLXE and QES provided increased scale to serve a blue-chip customer base across the onshore oil and gas basins in the United States.
+The QES Merger combined two strong company cultures comprised of highly talented teams with shared commitments to safety, performance, customer service and profitability.
 The combination leveraged two of the largest fleets of coiled tubing and wireline assets, with KLXE becoming a leading provider of large diameter coiled tubing and wireline services and one of the largest independent providers of directional drilling to the U.S. market.
-After closing the Merger, the Company integrated personnel, facilities, processes and systems across all functional areas of the organization.
+After closing the QES Merger, the Company integrated personnel, facilities, processes and systems across all functional areas of the organization.

-We focused on generating additional cost savings from the Merger and to date have realized such savings through eliminating KLXE's legacy corporate headquarters in Wellington, Florida, rationalizing associated corporate functions to Houston, and capturing operational synergies in the areas of personnel, facilities and rolling stock.
-The Merger also enhanced the Company's ability to effect further industry consolidation.
+We focused on generating additional cost savings from the QES Merger and to date have realized such savings through eliminating KLXE's legacy corporate headquarters in Wellington, Florida, rationalizing associated corporate functions to Houston, and capturing operational synergies in the areas of personnel, facilities and rolling stock.
+The QES Merger also enhanced the Company's ability to effect further industry consolidation.
 Looking ahead, the Company continues to pursue strategic, accretive consolidation opportunities that further strengthen the Company's competitive positioning and capital structure and drive efficiencies, accelerate growth and create long-term stockholder value.